jackdally/lre_manager/docs/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+> **Note:** If you change backend TypeScript files, always run `npm run build` in the backend directory and restart the backend container to see your changes take effect.